 Here’s a surprising fact that sheds light on why some non-native daisies become invasive: each floret has the potential to produce a seed when pollinated.
 This means that one bloom in the Asteraceae family isn’t just one seed but dozens, even hundreds.

-Let’s do the (scary) math
+Let’s do some (scary) math.

 Now that we understand what connects asters, mums, and daisies, let’s dive into what makes each unique.